Spidey-web2000/prototypes/README.md

 # Copy prototypes
 by Priyam-Shome
-# here you get the all web site prottotypes
+# here you get some web site prottotypes ...